CodingGarden/mac-setup/README.md

 Once installed, launch it and customize the settings / preferences to your liking.
 These are my preferred settings:

+* Appearance
+  * Theme
-* Appearance -> Theme -> Minimal
+    * Minimal
+* Profiles
+  * Default
-* Profiles -> Default -> General -> Working Directory -> Reuse previous session's directory
+    * General -> Working Directory -> Reuse previous session's directory
-* Profiles -> Default -> Colors -> Basic Colors -> Foreground -> Lime Green
+    * Colors -> Basic Colors -> Foreground -> Lime Green
-* Profiles -> Default -> Text -> Font -> Anonymous Pro
+    * Text -> Font -> Anonymous Pro
       * You can download this font [here](https://www.marksimonson.com/fonts/view/anonymous-pro).
       * I use this font in VS Code as well
-* Profiles -> Default -> Text -> Font Size -> 36
+    * Text -> Font Size -> 36
       * I use my Macbook to present / teach, so a big font size is important so everyone can see the commands I'm typing
-* Profiles -> Default -> Keys -> Key Mappings -> Presets -> Natural Text Editing
+    * Keys -> Key Mappings -> Presets -> Natural Text Editing
       * This allows me to use the [keyboard shortcuts](https://gist.github.com/w3cj/022081eda22081b82c52) I know and love inside of iTerm2

-## Shell
+### Shell

 Mac now comes with `zsh` as the default [shell](https://en.wikipedia.org/wiki/Comparison_of_command_shells). `bash` is my preferred shell.